Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 environment, if created during installation.

-Do not delete the virtual environment directory (in the above example, a directory named `shipyard.venv` would be created), as this contains the virtual environment required for execution.
+Do not delete the virtual environment directory (in the above example, a directory named `.shipyard` would be created), as this contains the virtual environment required for execution.

 Please note that although Anaconda environment installations are supported,